icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 ![appOfig6](images/conditions-cd/appOfig6.png)

-The correlation used above uses only MVD as a drop size indicator.
+The correlation used above uses MVD as the only drop size indicator.
-MVD may not be representative of the wide (orders of magnitude) distributions of SLD conditions.
+MVD may not be representative of the wide (orders of magnitude) drop size distributions of SLD conditions.

 If one were to just use MVD anyway, the "freezing drizzle MVD < 40" and "freezing rain MVD < 40" distributions would